-On December 26, 2004 a 9.0 magnitude earthquake unleashed massive tidal waves across South Asia.
-Powerful tsunamis slammed into the coasts of India, Indonesia, Sri Lanka, Thailand, the Maldives, Malaysia, Myanmar, the Seychelles, and Somalia, devastating thousands of miles of coastline – and the communities that depended on them.
+On December 26, 2004, a 9.1 magnitude earthquake unleashed massive tidal waves across South Asia.
+Powerful tsunamis slammed into the coasts of India, Indonesia, Sri Lanka, Thailand, the Maldives, Malaysia, Myanmar, the Seychelles and Somalia, devastating thousands of miles of coastline – and the communities that depended on them.

-The tsunami wiped away homes, schools, and health facilities; it demolished roads, bridges and power lines; it irrevocably altered the lives of millions of people.
-Tragically, more than 1/3 of the estimated 230,000 tsunami deaths were among children.
+The tsunami wiped away homes, schools and health facilities; it demolished roads, bridges and power lines; it irrevocably altered the lives of millions of people.
+Tragically, more than one third of the estimated 230,000 tsunami deaths and missing persons were children.

-In the years since the South Asia tsunami, UNICEF-supported programs have helped transform the tsunami-affected communities, helping them to build back better.
+In the years since the South Asia tsunami, UNICEF-supported programs helped transform the tsunami-affected communities in building back better.
+In Aceh, for example, about 350 new earthquake-resistant and better-equipped schools were built with UNICEF's assistance.
+UNICEF also helped strengthen Aceh's community-based health care and reform the juvenile justice system.
+In Thailand and Sri Lanka, water and sanitation systems were upgraded, and more rigorous child protection measures were put in place.
 UNICEF-led tsunami reconstruction efforts have greatly improved basic services like health, education and sanitation, but also enhanced security and disaster-preparedness in these regions that are so vulnerable to natural disasters.